Rome Introduction Walking Tour I (Self Guided), Rome

 4) Palatino (Palatine Hill) (must see)

+Roman mythology enriches its legacy, as the hill was believed to be the site where Rome was reportedly founded.
 According to legend, it was on this hill that the twins Romulus and Remus, the legendary founders of Rome, were discovered by a she-wolf who raised them.
 When they grew up, the twins set out to build a city of their own.
 While Remus wanted to build it on Aventine Hill, Romulus had his mind set firmly on Palatine Hill.
 The brothers argued fiercely, and during the fight, Romulus killed Remus.
-He went on to build the city in 753 BC, calling it Rome, and reigned there as a king.
+He went on to build the city in 753 BC, calling it Rome, and reigned as its first king.

 Tip:

+Roman mythology enriches its legacy, as the hill was believed to be the site where Rome was reportedly founded.
 According to legend, it was on this hill that the twins Romulus and Remus, the legendary founders of Rome, were discovered by a she-wolf who raised them.
 When they grew up, the twins set out to build a city of their own.
 While Remus wanted to build it on Aventine Hill, Romulus had his mind set firmly on Palatine Hill.
 The brothers argued fiercely, and during the fight, Romulus killed Remus.
-He went on to build the city in 753 BC, calling it Rome, and reigned there as a king.
+He went on to build the city in 753 BC, calling it Rome, and reigned as its first king.

 Tip: